 On the municipal plans:

 The final version of both Municipal Plans was edited and distributed among the CODEM and Municipal authorities of Marale and Yorito.
-It’s contents include, risk scenarios and critical flood and landslide sites, activated by intense rain and sismic activity, which have been identified and prioritized by a geological study done in the totality of the 2 municipalities.
+Its contents include, risk scenarios and critical flood and landslide sites, activated by intense rain and seismic activity, which have been identified and prioritized by a geological study done in the totality of the 2 municipalities.

 Each one of these plans integrate each other, the municipal background highlighting the relevance and use of the plans, the historical threat occurrence and the assessment of cause and effect of these phenomenon and anthropogenic activity identifying the critical sites, denoting their characteristics and making recommendations for each one of them.
 In every place or critical site of the municipalities, it is established in a clear and simple manner, the signs and indicators of potential effects and impacts.